 Quickly opening the blockage restores blood flow and reduces heart muscle damage during a heart attack.

-Before you have coronary angioplasty, your doctor will need to know the location and extent of the blockages in your coronary (heart) arteries.
+Before you have percutaneous coronary intervention (PCI), your doctor will need to know the location and extent of the blockages in your coronary (heart) arteries.
 To find this information, your doctor will use coronary angiography (an-jee-OG-rah-fee).
 This test uses dye and special x rays to show the insides of your arteries.

 During angiography, a small tube (or tubes) called a catheter is inserted into an artery, usually in the groin (upper thigh).
 The catheter is threaded to the coronary arteries.